 About the Authors

 The authors, Dr. Sue Eakin and Mrs. Manie Culbertson, together have more than four decades of experience teaching Louisiana history.
 Dr. Eakin is a professor of history at Louisiana State University at Alexandria.
 Mrs. Culbertson served for 25 years with the Louisiana public school system teaching Louisiana history and social studies.
 Together, they bring a rich, fresh approach to analyzing the factors that have created modern Louisiana life.

-THE LAND AND ITS PEOPLE (STUDENT SKILLBUILDER)
+THE LAND AND ITS PEOPLE (TEACHERS RESOURCE BOOK)

-By Manie Culbertson
+By Dr. Sue Eakin and Manie Culbertson

 HISTORY / United States / State & Local / South